FrameworkComputer/EmbeddedController/docs/ap-ec-comm.md

 providing a CLI.
 They call one of the transport-specific `ec_command` implementations in the `util/comm-*.c` files to send and receive from the EC.

+#### Stress test

+The `ectool stress` command sends a large amount of host commands continuously to the EC.
+This verifies that the EC can respond to all commands received without timeouts or communication errors.

+It will log the time elapsed for every iteration of sending 10000 host commands with the time that it took to send them.

+Example output of stress test is:
+`Update: attempt 10000 round 1 | took 205 seconds`

+Killing the process will result in displaying the total runtime and failures that happened during it.

 ### EC kernel driver

 In most cases, `ectool` communicates via the [`cros-ec` Kernel driver], rather